Todd Alan Reed

-Todd Alan Reed (born 1967), known as The Forest Park Killer, is an American serial killer and sex offender who raped and strangled three homeless women in Portland, Oregon between April and June 1999, later dumping their bodies in the Forest Park reserve.
-He was convicted of these deaths and received three terms of life imprisonment, and remains the sole suspect in two similar murders that occurred in nearby Gresham, in 1987.
+Todd Alan Reed (né Thomas; born May 22, 1967), known as The Forest Park Killer, is an American serial killer and sex offender who raped and strangled three homeless women in Portland, Oregon between April and June 1999, later dumping their bodies in the Forest Park reserve.
+He was convicted of these deaths and received three terms of life imprisonment and remains the sole suspect in two similar murders that occurred in nearby Gresham in 1987.

 Early life

 Reed was born Todd Alan Thomas on May 22, 1967, in Portland, Oregon, to Ronnie Thomas and Marine Sgt.
 Alfred Thomas, who had married nine days prior.
 They had another son prior to their divorce in 1971.
-His mother Ronnie Thomas would subsequently remarry Robert Reed, who adopted Reed and his brother, and the two later divorced when Reed was 12.
+His mother would subsequently remarry Robert Reed, who adopted both boys.
+They divorced when Reed was 12.

 By the age of 14, Reed was a registered sex offender and was put in a residential program for his crimes, but, as he wasn't considered dangerous, he was released.
 In the following years, Reed met Gail Bennett in 1986, whom he would later marry in 1988.
-Reed and Bennet had two children, and, after Bennet divorced Reed in 1997, Reed was ordered to pay child support and granted visitation.
+Reed and Bennet had two children and, after Bennet divorced Reed in 1997, Reed was ordered to pay child support and granted visitation.

 Reed worked at Rinella Produce, where he was described as a diligent worker who never made any trouble.
 During this time, several homeless women from around the city began disappearing.